SS Belgenland (1914): Albert and Elsa Einstein

-Passengers who joined Belgenland in Antwerp included Albert and Elsa Einstein, who were travelling to the US for a holiday.
+Passengers who joined Belgenland in Antwerp included Albert and Elsa Einstein, who were travelling to the U.S. for a holiday.
 The ship reached New York on 11 December, and left on 15 December to start her next cruise westbound around the World.
 When the cruise started, the Einsteins remained aboard as far as California, to visit friends.

 On 19 December Belgenland docked in Havana.
 Several thousand Cuban Jews gathered to welcome Einstein to the Havana Jewish Centre, including a choir of schoolchildren who sang Hatikvah and La Bayamesa to him.

 On 23 December Belgenland passed through the Panama Canal.
-The next day the Einsteins used the radiotelephone to broadcast a Christmas greeting to the people of the US via the Western Electric and ABC Radio networks.
+The next day the Einsteins used the radiotelephone to broadcast a Christmas greeting to the people of the U.S. via the Western Electric and ABC Radio networks.
 The Professor spoke in German, which his wife translated into English.

 Douglas Fairbanks and Victor Fleming

 Belgenland called at Los Angeles on 1 January and San Francisco two days later.
 She left California with 303 passengers, which included a record number of embarkees from the Pacific coast.
 The ship made each of her cruises around the World in association with American Express.
 When she left San Francisco, she carried 27 of the company's staff to serve the passengers.

 Passengers who joined Belgenland in Los Angeles included actor Douglas Fairbanks, who planned visits to Japan, Siam and India followed by a hunting tour of French Indochina.
 With him was the film director Victor Fleming.
 On the voyage they started filming the documentary Around the World in 80 Minutes with Douglas Fairbanks.

 On 15 January, four days after the ship left Honolulu, Fairbanks spoke via radiotelephone with his wife Mary Pickford in New York.
 AT&T routed the call via its shortwave station at Ocean Gate, New Jersey, a distance of about 7,400 miles.
 Later that month, when the ship was off Yokohama, Fairbanks spoke via radiotelephone with friends in San Francisco, a distance of about 10,000 miles.